Skip to product information

 ABOUT

-Soon Billy and his hounds become the finest hunting team in the valley.
-Stories of their great achievements spread throughout the region, and the combination of Old Dan’s brawn, Little Ann’s brains, and Billy’s sheer will seems unbeatable.
-But tragedy awaits these determined hunters—now friends—and Billy learns that hope can grow out of despair.
+Before long, Billy and his beloved hounds become the finest hunting team in the valley.
+Word of their adventures spreads far and wide, and the combination of Old Dan’s strength, Little Ann’s intelligence, and Billy’s determination seems unstoppable.
+But when heartbreak enters their lives, Billy discovers the enduring power of love and resilience, and learns that even loss can leave behind something beautiful.

 Praise for Where the Red Fern Grows